General Education

 2. Knowledge of common institutions in American society and how they have affected different groups; and

-3. Understanding of Americas evolving relationship with the rest of the world.
+3. Understanding of America's evolving relationship with the rest of the world.

 Basic Communication